By Greg Illes

 Existing anti-rattle devices have various merits and disadvantages.
 The U-clamp devices place their pressure all the way at the outer edge of the insert, which limits their effectiveness.
 Cross-bolt locks are made of low-grade metals and can strip threads and fail.
 The cheap square-hole clamps tend to loosen in a short time.

-Here’s a cheap, easy way to tighten up your hitch sleeve and keep it that way: drill and tap a couple of holes in the top and/or side of the receiver sleeve (it depends on which kind of clunk you are trying to eliminate, up-down or side-to-side).
-Screw in some 3/8 inch thread size 16 bolt or set-screws.
-The needed drill, tap, and screws can be obtained from your local hardware store for around $10.
+Here’s a cheap, easy way to tighten up your hitch sleeve and stop the towed vehicle rattle once and for all.
+Drill and tap a couple of holes in the top and/or side of the receiver sleeve (it depends on which kind of clunk you are trying to eliminate, up-down or side-to-side).
+Screw in some 3/8-inch thread size 16 bolt or set-screws.
+The needed drill, tap and screws can be obtained from your local hardware store for around $10.

 Mount the tow insert, tighten the screws, and add a drop of GREEN Loctite to each one (don’t use blue or red Loctite – they’re too hard to remove).
 Voila – no more clunking.